irisnet/irisnet/WHITEPAPER.md

   back to the network.
 A provider could at the same time act as a consumer by sending requests to other providers.
-As planned, providers would be required to charge a fee for any services they might offer, and the service fee, by default, would be priced in the IRIS network's native fee token known as "iGas"; providers could also price their services in other whitelisted Cosmos fee tokens, to be considered in due course.
+As planned, providers would be required to charge a fee for any services they might offer, and the service fee, by default, would be priced in the IRIS network's native fee token known as "IRIS"; providers could also price their services in other whitelisted Cosmos fee tokens, to be considered in due course.